TheoW03/Hazelc/README.md

 ![](https://img.shields.io/badge/License-GPLv3-blue.svg)
 ![](https://tokei.rs/b1/github/TheoW03/hazel)

-this a llvm backend compiler for the Hazel programming language.

-## What is Hazel

-Hazel is a purely functional, declartive programming language.
+Hazel is an open source, purely functional, declartive programming language that is designed to make functional programming more apporachable for people coming from imparaitive langauges such as C.

-The syntax and design was heavily inspired by other functional languages like Haskell.

 ## Build Instructions